Skip to content

 When to choose jQuery

-Choose jQuery when your primary concern is server response time and accessibility.
+Choose jQuery when your primary concern is server response time and SEO.
 Its audit data shows consistent strength in these areas across the sampled sites.

 How this comparison was built